paulrbr-fl/session/README.md

 session.
 This option only modifies the behavior when an existing session was loaded for the request.

+##### resetIf

+Force the session identifier cookie to be reset with a conditional function.
+The cookie name will be the configured `name` or the extra `resetName` option.
+Your function needs to return `true` when you want to activate this feature.

+The function will receive as first input parameter an object containing all parameters from the current session cookie (the ones initially defined by the [`cookie`](#cookie)) and a second input parameter containing the new cookie options (the ones defined by the [`cookie`](#cookie) option).

+The default value is a function returning `false`.

+###### resetName

+This is an optional option which will be used when `resetIf` function returns true.

 ##### saveUninitialized

 Forces a session that is "uninitialized" to be saved to the store.
 A session is